immunogenomics/craft-seq/README.md

-# craft-seq
+# CRAFTseq
-This repo provides code for the analysis of CRAFT-seq data corresponding to [Baglaenko, et al, biorxiv, 2024](https://www.biorxiv.org/content/10.1101/2024.03.28.587175v1).
+This repo provides code for the analysis of CRAFTseq data corresponding to [Baglaenko, et al, biorxiv, 2024](https://www.biorxiv.org/content/10.1101/2024.03.28.587175v1).

 Contact: [Yuriy Baglaenko](yuriy.baglaenko@cchmc.org), [Zepeng "Phoenix" Mu](zemu@bwh.harvard.edu)

 [![DOI](https://zenodo.org/badge/778438642.svg)](https://doi.org/10.5281/zenodo.15425509)

 Contained in this repo are notebooks or scripts for the analyses and figures included in the manuscript.
-We have also provided a [tutorial](./example/Example_CraftSeq.ipynb) notebook for the entire pipeline of analyzing data produced by CRAFT-Seq.
+We have also provided a [tutorial](./example/Example_CraftSeq.ipynb) notebook for the entire pipeline of analyzing data produced by CRAFTSeq.
 This notebook utilizes data produced from the PTPRC experiment.

 | Experiment  |  Figure # | Notebooks/Scripts | Notes |
 |--------|----------|----------|----------|